kowainik/relude/README.md

 ```

 This way, you can't access any other module of relude.
 If you want to use e.g.
-`Relude.Extra` (which reexports all `Relude.Extra.*` modules), you can add it
+`Relude.Extra` (which reexports all `Relude.Extra.*` modules), you need to list
-like this:
+it (and potentially other modules) under mixins field as well, like this:

 ```cabal
   mixins:              base hiding (Prelude)
                      , relude (Relude as Prelude, Relude.Extra)
 ```

-If you want to be able to import every module of relude, you need to mixin `relude`
+If you want to be able to import every module of relude, you need to add `relude`
 a second time, like this:

 ```cabal